chowder908/pokecrystal-Linus-tech-tips-hack/FAQ.md

 Version 1.1 of Pokémon Crystal, which fixed some issues with the initial international release. `make crystal11` defines `_CRYSTAL11` so the assembly builds the changed version.

-## What is pokecrystal-au.gbc?
+## What is pokecrystal_au.gbc?

-The Australian release of Pokémon Crystal, which is based on the international 1.1 release but censors gambling references from the Game Corners. `make crystal-au` defines `_CRYSTAL11` and `_CRYSTAL_AU` so the assembly builds the changed version.
+The Australian release of Pokémon Crystal, which is based on the international 1.1 release but censors gambling references from the Game Corners. `make crystal_au` defines `_CRYSTAL11` and `_CRYSTAL_AU` so the assembly builds the changed version.

 ## I can't build the ROM, `make` just prints an error!